JohnSnowLabs/johnsnowlabs/docs/en/alab/import.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/overwrite.png" style="width:100%;"/>

 > **NOTE:** When importing tasks from different projects with the purpose of combining them in one project, users should take care of the overlaps existing between tasks IDs.
-Annotation Lab will simply overwrite tasks with the same ID.
+Generative AI Lab will simply overwrite tasks with the same ID.

 ## Dynamic Task Pagination

-The support for pagination offered by earlier versions of the Annotation Lab involved the use of the `<pagebreak>` tag.
+The support for pagination offered by earlier versions of the Generative AI Lab involved the use of the `<pagebreak>` tag.
 A document pre-processing step was necessary for adding/changing the page breaks and those involved extra effort from the part of the users.

-Annotation Lab 2.8.0 introduces a paradigm change for pagination.
+Generative AI Lab 2.8.0 introduces a paradigm change for pagination.
 Going forward, pagination is dynamic and can be configured according to the user’s needs and preferences from the Labeling page.
 Annotators or reviewers can now choose the number of words to include on a single page from a predefined list of values or can add the desired counts.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/pagination.gif" style="width:80%;"/>